Simple

 Object

-When working with JSon data, then this allows to use the JQ language for example to extract data from the message body (in JSon format).
+When working with JSon data, then this allows using the JQ language, for example, to extract data from the message body (in JSon format).
 This requires having camel-jq JAR on the classpath.

 jq(input,exp)